When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: User Study Results

 \subsubsection{Explanation-Level Mechanisms: Explanation Strategy Effectiveness}

-We quantify the impact of explanation strategies by systematically varying the four dimensions introduced in Section~\ref{sec:taxonomy}: \textit{reasoning mode}, \textit{evidence type}, \textit{communication style}, and \textit{presentation format}.
-To measure the overall effect of the adversarial framing strategy $s=(r,v,c,p)$, we aggregate strategy-level trust miscalibration across tasks by
+We quantify the impact of explanation strategies by systematically varying the four dimensions introduced in~\Cref{sec:taxonomy}: \textit{reasoning mode}, \textit{evidence type}, \textit{communication style}, and \textit{presentation format}.
+To measure the overall effect of the adversarial strategy $s$, we aggregate strategy-level trust miscalibration across tasks:

-where $\mathcal{Q}$ denotes the set of tasks.
+where $\mathcal{Q}$ denotes the set of tasks, $\Delta T(q,s)$ is the trust miscalibration gap we defined in~\Cref{sec:operational-role}.
 The ten most and least persuasive combinations are summarized in Table~\ref{tab:strategy}.
 Across all combinations, several key patterns emerge.

 \textbf{Reasoning Mode.} The effectiveness of a reasoning mode varies by task domain, as shown in Figure~\ref{fig:rq3-2}.
 In fact-driven domains such as Biology, Medical and Health Sciences, and Physical and Engineering Sciences, trust scores do not differ substantially from the Neutral baseline, suggesting limited sensitivity to reasoning variation when answers are perceived as objective.
-However, in Business and Management, Politics and History, Social Sciences and Law, and Mathematical Problem and Logical Reasoning, \textit{Analogy \& Example (AE)} and \textit{Feature Attribution (FA)} receive systematically higher trust scores.
+However, in Business and Management, Politics and History, Social Sciences and Law, and Mathematical Problem and Logical Reasoning, \textit{Analogy \& Example (AE)} and \textit{Feature Attribution (FA)} receive systematically higher trust.
 These subjective or cognitively demanding domains often involve interpretation, judgment, or abstraction.
 Users are more receptive to explanations that provide concrete examples or feature-level justifications, helping them interpret or justify recommendations.

 \textbf{Evidence Type.} \textit{Citation \& Stat-Pack (CS)} emerges as the most consistently effective evidence type across domains (Figure~\ref{fig:rq3-2}), yielding higher trust than the Internal Conceptual baseline in nearly all task categories.
 The top two most persuasive explanation strategy combinations in Table~\ref{tab:strategy} both employ CS.
 This pattern indicates that references to external sources, statistics, or authoritative artifacts reliably boost perceived credibility.
 In mathematical and logical reasoning tasks, however, \textit{Equation \& Proof (EP)} achieves trust levels comparable to CS, reflecting users’ preference for formal derivations and symbolic justification in quantitative contexts.